getishe/legal_brief_companion/README.md

 Built by [Getahune Wondemenhu Alemayhu](https://www.github.com/getishe).

+- Email: [getahune.alemayhu@gmail.com]
   For questions, contributions, or collaboration, feel free to reach out or open an issue.

 ## Contributions are welcome!